Effector: A Python package for regional explanations: Effector -- A Python package for global and regional feature effects

+\textbf{Regional effects.} Global effects are prone to aggregation bias.
+In Figure~\ref{subfig:a}, the global effect (blue curve) of feature \texttt{hour} on \texttt{bike rentals} shows sharp peaks around 7:30 and 17:00, reflecting commuting times.
+However, the Individual Conditional Expectation (ICE)~\citep{goldstein_peeking_2014} (red curves) reveal substantial heterogeneity, i.e., many instances deviate from this average pattern.
+Regional effects address this by automatically identifying subregions where interactions are reduced \citep{herbinger_repid_2022, herbinger2024decomposing}.
+In Effector, this is achieved by implementing the feature-wise splitting algorithm introduced in \cite{herbinger_repid_2022}.
+In this particular example, the partitioning is based on feature \texttt{workingday}; weekdays (Figure~\ref{subfig:b}) lead to a regional plot with peaks at about 7:30 and 17:00, reflecting commuting times, but weekends (Figure~\ref{subfig:c}) present a broader peak around 13:00--16:00, reflecting renting a bike for leisure activities or sightseeing.

+\textbf{Methods.} Effector implements several global effect methods along with their regional counterparts: PDP~\citep{friedman2001greedy}, derivative--PDP (d--PDP)~\citep{goldstein_peeking_2014}, Accumulated Local Effects (ALE)~\citep{apley_visualizing_2020}, Robust and Heterogeneity-aware ALE (RHALE)~\citep{gkolemis2023rhale, gkolemis22a} and SHAP Dependence Plots (SHAP--DP)~\citep{lundberg2017unified}.
+Further details on each method are provided in Appendix~\ref{subsec:app-implemented-methods}.
+As each method defines global and regional effects through different functional formulations, Effector can be used for direct comparisons between them.
+For differentiable models, like neural networks, auto-differentiation accelerates the computation of d--PDP and RHALE, making them particularly suitable for use with neural network models.

+\textbf{Usage.} Effector follows the principle of progressive disclosure of complexity: it is easy to start with and allows for advanced customization with incremental learning steps.
+Global or regional plots can be obtained by directly calling the \texttt{.plot()} method (lines 13 and 18 of Listing~\ref{lst:effector}).
+For more control, users can call the \texttt{.fit()} method before plotting to customize options like the \texttt{binning\_method} (line 12) or the \texttt{space\_partitioning} (line 17).
+All methods require two main inputs: the dataset \texttt{X}, a NumPy array of shape \((N, D)\), where $N$ is the number of instances and $D$ the number of features, and the predictive function \texttt{f}, a Python \texttt{Callable} that maps input arrays to predictions.
+Effector works with any ML library, as long as the trained model is wrapped with a Python \texttt{Callable}.
+For RHALE and d-PDP, computation can be accelerated by providing \texttt{f\_jac} that returns the Jacobian matrix; otherwise, finite differences are used~\citep{scholbeck2024marginal}.

-The domain of regional effects is rapidly evolving, so \texttt{Effector} is designed to maximize extensibility.
-The library is structured around a set of abstractions that facilitate the development of novel methods.
-For example, a user can easily experiment with a novel ALE-based approach by subclassing the \texttt{ALEBase} class and redefining the \texttt{.fit()} and \texttt{.plot()} methods.
-Or they can define a new RHALE-based heterogeneity index by subclassing the \texttt{RegionalRHALE} class.
+\textbf{Design.} The field of regional effects is rapidly evolving, so Effector ensures extensibility.
+The library is structured around a set of clear abstractions that make it easy to prototype new global and regional methods or extend existing ones.
+For instance, users can implement a custom ALE-based method by subclassing \texttt{ALEBase} and overriding the \texttt{.fit()} and \texttt{.plot()} methods.
+Similarly, one can define a new heterogeneity index for RHALE by extending the \texttt{RegionalRHALE} class.
+More examples are provided in the documentation.